 Negatives aside, cedar wood hangers are still a viable option for a musty closet.

 However, if you want the best solution to remove musty odors in the closet, keep reading to learn about one of the most clever tips on how to keep your clothes from smelling musty in your closet.

 3. Get a Dehumidifier

 Musty smells usually come from the air having a little too much moisture.
 Over time, this has the same odorous effect as leaving your clothes in a puddle.
 Yuck!

 Here’s the good news: if you invest in a powerful dehumidifier, your device will suck in all of the excess moisture in the air, preventing any dank smell.

 And it gets even better.

 3 Reasons To Use A Dehumidifier To Keep Clothes From Smelling Musty in The Closet

 Closet dehumidifiers provide several key benefits:

 Modern dehumidifiers are very easy to use.
-If you don’t have an outlet in your closet, you can use a spill-free renewable mini dehumidifier – these use silica gel technology to absorb water, and easily hang directly in your closet along with your clothes.
+If you don’t have an outlet in your closet, you can use a spill-free renewable mini dehumidifier – these use desiccant technology to absorb water, and easily hang directly in your closet along with your clothes.
 Once the beads are full, simply plug the unit into a well-ventilated area to dry out overnight.
 For larger closets or very humid environments, you should definitely opt for a rotary desiccant dehumidifier – these have large water basins and run extremely quiet (they’re even nursery friendly).